 Humpback whales make extensive seasonal migrations between high latitude summer feeding grounds and low latitude wintering grounds.
 Winters are spent mating and calving in warm sub-tropical waters, with an annual migration back to colder waters to feed.

 In the northern hemisphere, humpback whales are found in the north Pacific, from South-East Alaska, Prince William Sound, and British Columbia and migrate seasonally to Hawaii, the Gulf of California, Mexico and Costa Rica.
-Humpbacks from the Western Aleutians and Bering Sea migrate to the northern Marianas, Taiwan, Japan, the Philippines and Korea.
+Humpbacks from the Western Aleutians and Bering Sea migrate to the northern Marianas, Taiwan (China), Japan, the Philippines and Korea.

 In the North-West Atlantic, humpbacks are found in summer feeding areas off Iceland, southern Greenland, Norway, Svalbard and the eastern seaboard of Canada and the United States.
 This population migrates south to the Caribbean and south from the southern Bahamas to Grenada, the Grenadines and Venezuela.